LCR-ADS-Lab/TAALES-doc/docs/5_contextual distinctiveness/README.md

 ## Contextual distinctiveness

 ### Definition
 Contextual distinctiveness refers to how many different psychological, lexical, or semantic contexts a word typically appears in.
-Words that are more contextually distinct—appearing in fewer, more specific contexts—are often considered more difficult or advanced.
+Words that are more contextually distinct—appearing in fewer, more specific contexts—are often considered more difficult or advanced (Berger et al., 2017).

 ### Methodology
 Several approaches are used to capture contextual distinctiveness:
-- Variety of responses to a word in free association
+- EAT: Variety of responses to a word in free association (Kiss et al., 1973)
-- Number of different stimuli that elicit a word in free association
+- USF: Number of different stimuli that elicit a word in free association (Nelson, McEvoy, & Schreiber, 1998)
-- Probability of co-occurrence with frequent words in a narrow window
+- McD: Probability of co-occurrence with frequent words in a narrow window (McDonald & Shillcock, 2001)
-- Semantic variability across contextual environments in large corpora
+- Sem_D: Semantic variability across contextual environments in large corpora (Hoffman, Ralph, & Rogers, 2013)
+- LSA: Hidden (latent) semantic structures beyond keywords (Laundauer et al., 2014)

 ### Corpus used
 - EAT (Edinburgh Associative Thesaurus), written
 - USF Free Association Norms, written
 - BNC (British National Corpus), written & spoken
 - TASA (Touchstone Applied Sciences Associates), written